ourchurchtoo/website/src/posts/2020-09-21-the-importance-of-language-how-meaning-changes-everything.md

 In 21st century Western Europe, I cannot even begin to fathom not being able to read the Bible in my own language.
 This is a privilege I cannot take lightly.
 But at the same time, it’s important to be aware how similar dangers creep up in many international circles.
 We may not be zealously citing Scripture in Latin, but in our attempt to understand each other easily, most often in English, we tend to forget that the beauty of the gospel is revealed in a multitude of languages.

 When I went to the Christian Union in my English speaking high school, I often felt a disconnect from the lyrics during our worship time.
-At the same time, the thought of worshipping differently was such a foregin concept to everyone else, that my desire to connect to God through my own language left me feeling alienated.
+At the same time, the thought of worshipping differently was such a foreign concept to everyone else, that my desire to connect to God through my own language left me feeling alienated.
 While there is room for grace if you don’t understand this experience, we need to be constantly reminded of our call for a global church.
 The gospel does not get lost in translation.
 Multilingualism reveals and honours God’s diversity in creation.

+> The gospel does not get lost in translation.

 The power of God’s word lies in our personal connection with Him, and if language helps us to emotionally connect to a message, then diversity in languages should be an intimately Christian concern.
 Language is power.
 Although God’s strength transcends all human might, He nevertheless mediates through it.